lesterchan/wp-polls/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 2.73.2
+* FIXED: Change cron to hourly instead of twice daily.

 ### Version 2.73.1
 * FIXED: Allow local IP
 * FIXED: XSS on Poll bar option.
 Props [Netsparker Web Application Security Scanner](https://www.netsparker.com/)